 The Rohrabacher-Farr Amendment, as discussed above, prohibits the DOJ from spending funds appropriated by Congress to enforce the tenets of the CSA against the medical cannabis industry in states which have legalized such activity.
-On December 27, 2020, the amendment was renewed through the signing of the fiscal year 2021 omnibus spending bill and was effective through September 30, 2021.
-On September 30, 2021, the amendment was renewed through the signing of a stopgap spending measure, effective through December 3, 2021.
+On December 27, 2020, the amendment was renewed through the signing of the fiscal year 2021 omnibus spending bill and is effective through September 30, 2021.
 There can be no assurance that the federal government will not seek to prosecute cases involving medical cannabis businesses that are otherwise compliant with state law.
 Such potential proceedings could involve significant restrictions being imposed upon the Company or third parties, while diverting the attention of key executives.
 Such proceedings could have a material adverse effect on the Company, even if such proceedings were concluded successfully in favor of the Company.